nostrband/askexperts/README.md

 ### MCP Server over HTTP

 The HTTP server provides an HTTP transport for both standard and smart MCP servers, allowing clients to connect to the MCP server over HTTP instead of using the stdio-based transport.
+To try with our hosted version, use `https://mcp.askexperts.io/mcp`.

 #### Running the HTTP Server